Carlson-Griffiths' theory via Brownian motion: Preliminaries

 for $u\in\mathscr{C}_\flat^2(M)$ (space of bounded $\mathscr{C}^2$-class functions on $M$), where $B_t$ is the standard Brownian motion in $\mathbb R,$ and $\nabla_M$ is the gradient operator on $M$.
 It follows the \emph{Dynkin formula}

 for a stopping time $T$ such that each term in the above formula makes sense.
-Note that Dynkin formula still holds for $u\in\mathscr{C}^2(M)$ if $T=\tau_D.$ In further, it also works when $u$ is of a pluripolar set of singularities, particularly for a plurisubharmonic function $u$ in the sense of distributions.
+Note that Dynkin formula still holds for $u\in\mathscr{C}^2(M)$ if $T=\tau_D.$ In further, it also works when $u$ is of a pluripolar set of singularities, particularly for a plurisubharmonic function $u.$